lalatendu65/Users-Management-API/README.md

-Customer Management API
+Users Management API

-This is a Customer Management API that allows you to perform CRUD (Create, Read, Update, Delete) operations on Customer details.
+This is a Users Management API that allows you to perform CRUD (Create, Read, Update, Delete) operations on Users details.

 API Endpoints

-1. Add customer details
+1. Add users details
-Endpoint: POST /addCustomer
+   Endpoint: POST /api/users

-Description: Add a new Customer details to the database.
+Description: Add a new users details to the database.
-Usage: Send a POST request to /addCustomer with a JSON body containing customer data, including name, email, phoneNumber and address
+Usage: Send a POST request to /api/users with a JSON body containing users data, including name, email, phoneNumber and address

-2. Get Customer details  by specific Customer ID
+2. Get users details by specific users ID

-Endpoint: GET /customerdetails/:id
+Endpoint: GET /api/users:id

-Description: Retrieve a specific Customer details by its ID.
+Description: Retrieve a specific users details by its ID.
-Usage: Send a GET request to /customerdetails/:id, replacing :id with the ID of the Customer you want to retrieve.
+Usage: Send a GET request to /api/users:id, replacing :id with the ID of the users you want to retrieve.

-3. Update Customer details specific Customer ID
+3. Update users details specific users ID

-Endpoint: PUT /customerdetailsUpdate/:id
+Endpoint: PUT /api/users:id

-Description: Update the information of a Customer details  by its ID.
+Description: Update the information of a users details by its ID.
-Usage: Send a PUT request to /customerdetailsUpdate/:id, replacing :id with the ID of the Customer you want to update.
-Include a JSON body with the updated Customer data.
+Usage: Send a PUT request to /api/users:id, replacing :id with the ID of the users you want to update.
+Include a JSON body with the updated users data.

-4. Delete Customer details by ID
+4. Delete users details by ID

-Endpoint: DELETE /customerdetailsDelete/:id
+Endpoint: DELETE /api/users:id

-Description: Delete a Customer details from the database by its ID.
+Description: Delete a users details from the database by its ID.
-Usage: Send a DELETE request to /customerdetailsDelete/:id, replacing :id with the ID of the customer you want to delete.
+Usage: Send a DELETE request to /api/users:id, replacing :id with the ID of the users you want to delete.

 #How to Set Up and Run the Application Locally